zhengshuai1001/JiKouCompany/README.md

 The secret to your success is found in your daily routine.

 Without new experiences, something inside of us sleeps.
 The sleeper must awaken.

+You have power over your mind, not outside events.
+Realize this, and you will find strength.